failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 because they are easier to configure on the firewall.

 Our scanner sees that the incorrectly named certificate is used on a standard website port.
 Therefore it marks the website as not trusted.
-Yet because the url is only used by phones, and there is no website configured, the finding has been explained.
+Yet because the url is only used by phones, and there is no website configured, the organization actually trusts this certificate setup.
+The finding has been explained.

 ![Example explanation by Groningen](comply_or_explain/example_explain_groningen.png)